-Wheel-on trainers are what everyone rode 10 years ago.
-Cheaper than their direct-drive cousins, they’re also dead simple – just snug up your axle, tighten the roller to your tire, and go!
+Wheel-on trainers are what everyone rode before Zwift arrived.
+More affordable than their direct-drive cousins, they’re also dead simple – just snug up your axle, tighten the roller to your tire, and go!

 That said, direct-drive trainers are what the market is most interested in today because they’re more accurate, consistent, and deliver a more realistic feel than wheel-on trainers.
-So manufacturers are investing their R&D in the direct-drive side of things, which means we aren’t seeing a lot of new models or innovation in the wheel-on space.
+So manufacturers are investing their R&D in the direct-drive side of things, which means we aren’t seeing a much innovation in the wheel-on space.

-Still, many Zwifters begin their journey with a wheel-on trainer due to affordability, so it’s worth taking a look at which wheel-on turbos are the best.
-Here are the top picks for wheel-on trainers, including a note explaining why certain trainers weren’t included.
-This list will be continually updated as new trainers are released and Zwifters continue to share their reviews.
+Still, many Zwifters begin their journey with a wheel-on trainer due to affordability, so it’s worth looking at which wheel-on turbos are the best.
+Here are the top picks for wheel-on trainers, including a note explaining why specific trainers were omitted.

 About Our Selections